-(2) On February 6, 2008, the board of directors approved a common stock repurchase program.
+(1) On February 6, 2008, the board of directors approved a common stock repurchase program.
 This program allows for the repurchase of up to \$75.0 million of common stock from time to time in the open market.
+The total amount remaining under the program totals \$74.2 million at June 30, 2008.
 The program is scheduled to expire in February 2010.
-No repurchases have been made under this program.